tutors-sdk/tutors-reference-manual/unit-1-fundamentals/note-10-properties/note.md

 ### Large Language Model support

-You can enable the availability of versions of a course suitable for processing by Large Language Models (LLMs).
-To enable this, include the following entry in properties.yaml:
+Your course can be made available in a format suitable for processing by Large Language Models (LLMs).
+Include the following entry in properties.yaml to enable this:

 ~~~yaml
 llms: true
 ~~~

 This will provide a link in the Navigator (next to the search button) to and Llm page for your course.
-This page will provide a selection of links to versions of the course that are suited to processing by LLMs.
-This is [an example here](https://tutors.dev/course/tutors-reference-manual).
+This is [an example here](https://tutors.dev/llms/tutors-reference-manual).
 The LLMs links page will look like this:

 > We support the [llms.txt](https://llmstxt.org/) convention for making documentation available to large language models and the applications that make use of them.
 > Currently, we have the following files...